I Would've Loved You Anyway

 "I Would've Loved You Anyway" is a song written by Mary Danna and Troy Verges, and recorded by American country music singer Trisha Yearwood.
-It was released in April 2001 as the lead single from her album Inside Out.
+It was released on March 19, 2001 as the lead single from her album Inside Out.
 The song became a Top 5 hit, peaking at number 4 on the Billboard Country Chart.
 It was Yearwood's first single in nearly two years to reach the Top 10 and is also her last single to reach the Top 10 to date.
 "I Would've Loved You Anyway" also peaked at number 44 on the Billboard Hot 100, nearly reaching the Top 40.

 Content

 "I Would've Loved You Anyway" is a contemporary Country ballad about a relationship ending.
 A woman is reflecting over her relationship and its ultimate demise.
 She reveals that if she could have known how much pain the end of the relationship would bring, she still would have loved this person.